antmicro/gerber2blend/documentation/source/usage.md

 ### Required input files

-`gerber2blend` operates on fabrication outputs found in the `fab/` subdirectory in the directory from which the tool is executed.
+By default `gerber2blend` operates on fabrication outputs found in the `fab/` subdirectory in the directory from which the tool is executed.
 In order to generate a model, first create a `fab/` directory:

 ```
 cd [path to project repository]/
 mkdir fab/